julianh2o/reflowster.com/_posts/2014-12-18-poweringyourproject.markdown

 categories: disabled
 ---

-Powering a hobby project can be somewhat of a project in itself.
+Powering a hobby project can often be a project in itself.
 Most digital circuits require a power supply capable of providing 3 to 6 volts DC.
 Your projects may have requirements beyond the voltage and power such as portability, or very low power consumption.
-As a hobbyist, it is extremely helpful to have a variety of power supplies in your repetoire so that when your next project has a unique need, you have a unique solution to suit it.
+As a hobbyist, it is extremely helpful to have a variety of power supplies in your repertoire so that you can quickly and easily spin up projects with a diverse set of requirements.

 <!--more-->

-The following methods of powering your project are by no means exhaustive and in all likelyhood, you'll want to mix and match to suit your specific needs.
-I've ordered these in roughly acending order with respect to how difficult or complicated they are to implement and use.
+The following methods of powering your project are by no means exhaustive and in all likelihood, you'll want to mix and match to suit your specific needs.
+I've ordered these in roughly ascending order with respect to how difficult or complicated they are to implement and use.
 In part I, I'll cover some basic and common methods that will get your project up and running quickly.
-In part II, I'll cover some more advanced techniques that may offer a particular type of utility that fits well with some of your projects.
+In part II, I'll move onto some more advanced techniques that may offer a particular type of utility that fits well with some of your projects.

-I'll be covering an overview of different methods and will avoid going into specifics of each method in favor of discussing their pros and cons and how they might fit into your project.
+Instead of going into the implementation details of each method, I'll aim to discuss their pros and cons and how they might fit into your project.
 If you're very new to electronics and you're looking for a more detailed and introductory article, check out Sparkfun's article <a href="https://learn.sparkfun.com/tutorials/how-to-power-a-project">How to Power a Project</a>.

 Standard Batteries
 ------------------------------